 Ozempic (semaglutide) is designed to slow digestion as part of its therapeutic effect.
 However, in some patients, this slowing appears to progress into severe gastrointestinal motility disorders, including digestive paralysis, bowel shutdown, and long-term inability to tolerate food.

-As Ozempic prescriptions expanded beyond diabetes into weight loss, reports of serious motility-related injuries have increased, prompting legal scrutiny and inclusion of these injuries in federal GLP-1 litigation.
+As Ozempic prescriptions expanded beyond diabetes into weight loss, reports of serious motility-related injuries have increased, prompting legal scrutiny and inclusion of these injuries in federal GLP-1 ‘class action’ litigation.
+There are also lawsuits in New Jersey State Court.

 What Are Motility Disorders?